EKGF/movie-demonstrator/usecase.md

 We will ignore the Movie Lab detailed tech ontologies with details such as 'camera capabilities' since this is not relevant for the use case regarding movie green lighting.

-# Actions
+## Actions

-	Flesh out vocabularies in spreadsheet
+- Flesh out vocabularies in spreadsheet

-	Flesh out ontology and link to vocabulary
+- Flesh out ontology and link to vocabulary

-	Provision an online KG
+- Provision for an online KG

-	Load ontology and vocabularies
+- Load ontology and vocabularies

-	Describe dataset using both
+- Describe dataset using both

     informal doc